yh1008/speech-to-text/librispeech-notes.md

 ```
 [ 0.5 141395.5 0.5 0.5 0.5 0.5 0.5 0.5 0.5 0.5 2026.5 0.5 0.5 0.5 0.5 0.5 0.5 27.5 0.5 45.5 424.5 693.5 0.5 0.5 17.5 51.5 0.5 3508.5 0.5 1308.5 0.5 0.5 0.5 0.5 0.5 6348.5 4563.5 15156.5 2378.5 2316.5 1574.5 7072.5 0.5 107.5 0.5 71.5 0.5 9168.5 179.5 1064.5 0.5 0.5 0.5 0.5 0.5 94.5 0.5 40.5 0.5 2672.5 330.5 5859.5 0.5 60.5 0.5 261.5 0.5 0.5 0.5 0.5 0.5 331.5 9492.5 5497.5 446.5 205.5 1362.5 4166.5 0.5 0.5 7.5 48.5 0.5 0.5 0.5 0.5 0.5 0.5 100.5 31.5 0.5 605.5 3285.5 9224.5 309.5 0.5 156.5 555.5 0.5 0.5 0.5 0.5 0.5 72.5 0.5 421.5 0.5 1873.5 147.5 8036.5 93.5 99.5 0.5 248.5 0.5 0.5 0.5 0.5 0.5 0.5 10835.5 2093.5 0.5 1078.5 6242.5 6520.5 0.5 9.5 102.5 165.5 0.5 0.5 0.5 0.5 0.5 0.5 0.5 9.5 0.5 0.5 0.5 1852.5 0.5 0.5 0.5 64.5 0.5 8863.5 2631.5 3917.5 0.5 2684.5 226.5 1793.5 0.5 1176.5 2830.5 2025.5 0.5 16170.5 11474.5 13471.5 0.5 8078.5 3379.5 7182.5 0.5 3966.5 553.5 3892.5 0.5 0.5 0.5 0.5 0.5 4241.5 889.5 9116.5 0.5 3680.5 0.5 8983.5 0.5 215.5 3.5 425.5 0.5 4069.5 5224.5 13438.5 0.5 0.5 0.5 0.5 0.5 22.5 533.5 289.5 0.5 1475.5 3323.5 4231.5 160.5 32.5 203.5 323.5 0.5 1595.5 1876.5 975.5 0.5 11408.5 0.5 279.5 0.5 0.5 0.5 0.5 0.5 64.5 0.5 249.5 0.5 2398.5 0.5 13406.5 0.5 74.5 0.5 606.5 0.5 1250.5 1031.5 1512.5 0.5 6710.5 1109.5 5546.5 0.5 0.5 0.5 0.5 0.5 0.5 249.5 297.5 0.5 9.5 5287.5 2678.5 0.5 0.5 0.5 243.5 0.5 3991.5 8054.5 12511.5 0.5 0.5 17213.5 2457.5 0.5 7636.5 5473.5 5356.5 0.5 0.5 0.5 0.5 0.5 125.5 0.5 227.5 0.5 5629.5 0.5 11679.5 0.5 97.5 0.5 310.5 0.5 0.5 0.5 0.5 0.5 116.5 0.5 115.5 0.5 836.5 2522.5 9012.5 3127.5 0.5 88.5 1138.5 0.5 0.5 5719.5 1508.5 0.5 11452.5 0.5 1591.5 0.5 0.5 0.5 0.5 0.5 12.5 0.5 18.5 0.5 941.5 1273.5 3574.5 0.5 0.5 0.5 202.5 0.5 1051.5 5802.5 3577.5 0.5 0.5 7.5 240.5 0.5 4686.5 13526.5 16471.5 0.5 9163.5 15972.5 11497.5 0.5 4408.5 13195.5 3462.5 0.5 6213.5 72.5 2440.5 ]
 ```
 now in hybrid model, instead of using GMM, we use NN to estimate posterior probabilities.
 The output of the neural network is the probability of a phone class given the feature P(q|x).
-In order to compute the emission probability P(x|q) for HMM.
-We uses the bayes rule:
+In order to compute the emission probability P(x|q) for HMM, we uses the bayes rule:
 ```
 P(x|q) = P(q|x) * P(x)/ P(q) simplied as
 P(x|q) ~ P(q|x) / P(q), which is okay as P(x) does not depend on the class q